atsb/MacPenumbra/README.md

-MacPenumbra
+MacPenumbra - Based on Vanilla and Rehatched
 ==============
 A project to create a modernised version of Frictional Games' HPL1 game engine and Penumbra game series source code.
+Aiming to be as close to vanilla as possible.

-To play the game after building.
-Copy your Penumber Overture game data into Applications/Penumbra Overture.
-After that, copy the .app bundle into this directory also.
-Then just run the app bundle.
-Penumbra and HPL1 were never designed to read/write from the Application Support directory and changing this is quite a convoluted process as there is a lot of Objective-C code handling resources and files as well as all the file read/write code depending on this structure.
+NOTE: Currently this is NOT ARM64 compatible for Macs due to a CG.Framework dependency.
+Otherwise, for x86_64 Intel Mac users, this is playable.

 Building
 --------